By Robin Musitelli

 Happy New Year!

 Peter Burke lives just south of Scotts Valley.
 He was a reporter for the Press Banner, 2007-2009, and Editor, 2009-2014.
-He is a program manager for Google News.
+At the time of this writing, he was a program manager for Google News.